-Permit-specified water quality studies were conducted three days per guarter at 29 stations comprising a fixed-grid pattern (Table A-1, Figure 3-1).
-Each survey included measurements of pressure (from which depth is calculated), water temperature, conductivity (from which salinity is calculated), dissolved oxygen, pH, water clarity, chlorophyll-a, colored dissolved organic matter (CDOM), and photosynthetically active radiation (PAR).
-Profiling was conducted from the surface (1 m) depth to 2 m from the bottom or to a maximum depth of 75 m.
+Permit-specified water quality studies were conducted 3 days per quarter at 29 stations comprising a fixed-grid pattern (Tables A-1 and A-2, Figure 3-1).
+Each survey included measurements of pressure (from which depth is calculated), water temperature, conductivity (from which salinity is calculated), dissolved oxygen, pH, water clarity, chlorophyll-a, CDOM, and photosynthetically active radiation (PAR).
+Profiling was conducted from the surface (1 m) depth to 2 m from the bottom or to a maximum depth of 75 m, when station bottom depths are greater than 75 m.
 Measurements were conducted using a Sea-Bird Electronics SBE9-03/SBE 11 Deck Unit (SBE9/11) CTD (conductivity-temperature-depth) profiling system.
 SEASOFT software was used for data acquisition, data display, and sensor calibration.
-A summary of the sampling methods are presented in Table A-3.
+A summary of the sampling methods are presented in Table A-4.
 Light transmittance and PAR were measured for water clarity determinations.
-PAR is measured conjunction with chlorophyll-a because increasing light intensity photosynthesis per unit chlorophyll (Hardy 1993).
+PAR is measured in conjunction with chlorophyll-a because increasing light intensity increases photosynthesis per unit chlorophyll (Hardy 1993).